henry90/DAV-6500-Capstone_Cover-Letter-Generator/README.md

-# DAV-6500-Capstone_Cover-Letter-Generator
+# DAV 6500 Capstone: Cover Letter Generator
 The Cover Letter Generator utilizes the Gradio library for creating a user-friendly interface and OpenAI's GPT-3.5 model for generating customized cover letters.
-The project allows users to upload their resumes and input job descriptions and then generate a tailored cover letter based on the provided information.
+The project allows users just simply drop off their resume in the box, copy and paste only the job requirements in the text box.
+Hit the generate button, voilà cover letter will be generated! 🎉

 ## Key Features
 1. **User Interface:** The project provides an intuitive interface developed with Gradio, enabling users to interact with the application effortlessly.